VonHeikemen/lsp-zero.nvim/README.md

 * `documentation`: Modifies the look of the documentation window.
 You can find more details about its properities if you start typing the command `:help cmp-config.window`.

+* `preselect`: By default, the first item in the completion menu is preselected.
+Disable this behaviour by setting this to `cmp.PreselectMode.None`.

 * `formatting`: Modifies the look of the completion menu.
 You can find more details about its properities if you start typing the command `:help cmp-config.formatting`.

 * `mapping`: Sets the keybindings.
 See `:help cmp-mapping`.